Did you know that it is possible to negotiate for a rent reduction in your current place or even when moving to a new house?

 Renting can be a tricky business, and it’s important that both the renter and the landlord are able to trust each other.

-If you establish trust with your landlord, it will make negotiations much easier and more likely to succeed.
+Establishing trust with your landlord will make negotiations much easier and more likely to succeed.

 Establishing trust can happen on both sides, and it doesn’t necessarily mean you have to give more rights during negotiations.